-Great copy keeps the focus firmly on the reader – their wants, goals, dreams and desires.
+Great copy is customer-focused copy – their wants, goals, dreams and desires.
 It might sound harsh, but honestly?
 They don’t care about brands or businesses; they care about themselves, their life, their family, and their needs.

 So why do so many businesses seem to forget this?